nixpup/fonts/README.md

 }
 ```

-Or, import the Jonafonts [flake](https://github.com/librepup/fonts/blob/main/flake.nix) into your `flake.nix`, and enable the NixOS system module to install the font for you, like this:
+Or, import the Jonafonts [flake](https://github.com/librepup/fonts/blob/main/flake.nix) into your `flake.nix`, and install the Jonafonts Bundle, like this:
 ```nix
 {
   description = "My Flake";